mscastillo/NG2B/NG2B.md

 qstat -t # lists submitted jobs, expanding the the ones submitted in arrays qstat -q # lists available queues
 ```

+After running a job, you will have two files with the same name of you script, followed by an **o** or **e** and the job identifier, capturing the standar output and the errors during the execution of the script.

 You can kill any job by using `qdel`.
 To kill an arrays of jobs, you will need to kill each subjob in the array one by one.
 Consider the use of a loop to perform this task.